-Name of Plan: Brookhaven Science Associates, LLC 401(k) Plan Type of Plan: This plan is a defined contribution plan with a 401(k) deferral feature maintained for the purpose of providing retirement benefits.
+Name of Plan: Brookhaven Science Associates, LLC Retirement Plan Type of Plan: This plan is a money purchase defined contribution plan maintained for the purpose of providing retirement benefits.
 Effective Date: May 1, 2023 Name, address, and telephone number of the Plan Sponsor and Plan Administrator: The Plan Administrator has the exclusive right to interpret the Plan and to decide all matters arising under the Plan, including the right to make determinations of fact, and construe and interpret possible ambiguities, inconsistencies, or omissions in the Plan and the SPD issued in connection with the Plan.
-Benefits under the Plan shall be paid only if the Plan Administrator, or it delegate, in its sole discretion determines that a Participant is entitled thereto.
+Benefits under the Plan shall be paid only if the Plan Administrator, or its delegate, in its sole discretion determines that a Participant is entitled thereto.
 The Plan Administrator has delegated the discretionary authority to make benefit determinations to the Third Party Administrator.
-Brookhaven Science Associates, LLC Brookhaven National Laboratory PO Box 5000 Upton, NY 11973-5000 (631) 344-8000 Agent for Service of Legal Process: General Counsel Brookhaven Science Associates, LLC Brookhaven National Laboratory PO Box 5000 Upton, NY 11973-5000 Plan Sponsor's federal tax identification number: 11-3403915 Plan Number: 002
+Brookhaven Science Associates, LLC Brookhaven National Laboratory PO Box 5000 Upton, NY 11973-5000 (631) 344-8000 Agent for Service of Legal Process: General Counsel

-Plan Year: January - December Type of Funding: This plan is funded through trusts, individual contracts, and group contracts.
+Brookhaven Science Associates, LLC Brookhaven National Laboratory PO Box 5000 Upton, NY 11973-5000 Plan Sponsor's federal tax identification number: 11-3403915 Plan Number: 001 Plan Year: January - December Type of Funding: This plan is funded through trusts, individual contracts, and group contracts.
 See Trustees below.
-Source of Funds: The plan is funded by participant salary reduction and rollover contributions that participants may invest in funds approved through TIAA.
+Source of Funds: The plan is funded by employer contributions that participants may invest in funds approved through TIAA.
 Type of Administration: The Retirement Committee has entered into agreements with TIAA to provide contract administration services.
-Plan and Claims Administrator: Retirement Committee Brookhaven Science Associates, LLC Brookhaven National Laboratory PO Box 5000, Upton, New York 11973 (631) 344-8000 Trustee TIAA-CREF Trust Company, FSB 211 N Broadway, Suite 1000 St. Louis, Missouri 63102-2733 (800) 842-2776
+Plan and Claims Administrator: Retirement Committee Brookhaven Science Associates, LLC Brookhaven National Laboratory PO Box 5000 Upton, New York 11973 (631) 344-8000 Trustee TIAA-CREF Trust Company, FSB 211 N Broadway, Suite 1000 St. Louis, Missouri 63102-2733 (800) 842-2776